-- 10. What were the utility's demand-reduction and energy-reduction goals for program year 2020?
+- 10. What were the utility's demand-reduction and energy-reduction goals for program year 2021?
 If the Commission granted an exception for a lower demand-reduction goal, in what docket was the lower goal established? - 11.
-What is the performance bonus, if any, calculated under 16 TAC § 25.182(e) for program year 2020?
+What is the performance bonus, if any, calculated under 16 TAC § 25.182(e) for program year 2021? - a.
+Did the utility exceed its demand- and energy-reduction goals for program year 2021?
+If so, by what amounts? - b.
+Did the utility exceed the EECRF cost caps in 16 TAC § 25.182(d)(7)?

-- b.
-Did the utility exceed the EECRF cost caps in 16 TAC § 25.182(d)(7)? - c.
-What are the net benefits of the utility's energy-efficiency programs for program year 2020? - d.
-Is a performance bonus requested for program year 2020?
+- c.
+What are the net benefits of the utility's energy-efficiency programs for program year 2021? - d.
+Is a performance bonus requested for program year 2021?
 If so, for the purposes of calculating the net benefits, do the program costs deducted from the total avoided cost include the previous performance bonus? - e.
-Did the Commission grant a good-cause exception to establish a lower demand-reduction goal, higher administrative-spending cap, or higher EECRF cost cap for the utility for program year 2020? - i.
-For program year 2020, what factors did the utility rely on to demonstrate that compliance with its demand-reduction goal, the administrative-spending cap, or the EECRF cost cap was not reasonably possible? - ii.
+Did the Commission grant a good-cause exception to establish a lower demand-reduction goal, higher administrative-spending cap, or higher EECRF cost cap for the utility for program year 2021? - i.
+For program year 2021, what factors did the utility rely on to demonstrate that compliance with its demand-reduction goal, the administrative-spending cap, or the EECRF cost cap was not reasonably possible? - ii.
 Has the utility established actual occurrence of the factors relied on by the utility to demonstrate that compliance with the demand-reduction goal, administrative-spending cap, or EECRF cost cap was not reasonably possible? - iii.
 What other considerations, if any, should the Commission weigh in determining whether to reduce the utility's performance bonus?8 - iv.
-Should the Commission deny the entire amount of the requested performance bonus?If not, what amount of the utility's requested performance bonus should be approved?In answering this issue, what are the parties' proposed methodologies for Commission
+Should the Commission deny the entire amount of the requested performance bonus?
+If not, what amount of the utility's requested performance bonus should be approved?
+In answering this issue, what are the parties' proposed methodologies for Commission approval of a portion of the bonus, and are the calculations and the data on which any proposed methodologies are based included in the evidentiary record?